rxtender/user-manual/docs/backend_dev.md

 [output type] is the type of file to generate.
 All backends implement the "source" output type.
 The "source" templates generate source code.
 If the selected language also needs other files types to be generated, then additional output type templates can be implemented.
-For example with C or C++ a header file is also needed.
-So these languages also implement "header" output types.
+For example, with C or C++ a header file is also needed.
+So, these languages also implement "header" output types.
 So a backend with support for c contains "source.content.tpl" and "header.content.tpl" templates in the serialization modules.